- Pets and Animals

 - Overseas residents are required to forward remittances by bank draft in Australian currency to avoid short payments as a result of currency fluctuations.

 Property owners who experience difficulty meeting their rate payments should contact Council immediately to ensure a payment agreement can be negotiated before the due date.

-To access Council's instalment payment scheme, ratepayers fill out the form on the back of their rates notice and return it to their local Council office in person, by email to email@example.com or by mail to PO Box 29, Gladstone Qld 4680.
+To take advantage of Council's instalment payment scheme, ratepayers can fill out the form on the back of their rates notice and return it to their local Council office in person, by email to email@example.com or by mail to PO Box 29, Gladstone Qld 4680.

 Council accepts payment in advance of your rate notice.
 You can pay as much and as frequently as you choose to get your assessment in credit prior to the issue of notices.

 Pre-payments can be made via Council's Online Services (either as a registered user or by quoting the reference number on your most recent rate notice).
-You can also use the BPAY details from your last notice to set up regular internet banking transfer.
-You can also make advance payments by visiting a Council Office or Rural Transaction Centre or by phoning us on (07) 4970 0700.
+You can also use the BPAY details from your last notice to set up regular internet banking transfer or by visiting a Council Office or Rural Transaction Centre or by phoning us on (07) 4970 0700.